cosmos/cosmos-sdk/docs/spec/crisis/02_messages.md

  - the sender does not have enough coins for the constant fee
  - the invariant route is not registered

-This message checks the invariant provided, if the invariant is broken it panics halting the blockchain.
+This message checks the invariant provided, and if the invariant is broken it panics, halting the blockchain.
 If the invariant is broken, the constant fee is refunded to the message sender from the community pool, however if the invariant is not broken, the constant fee will not be refunded.